Becoming a Personal Security Guard

-|Degree Level||High school diploma**|
+|Education Required||High school diploma|

-|Experience||On-the-job training is required*|
+|Training||On-the-job training is required|

-|Key Skills||Observation skills, strong decision-making and good judgment**|
+|Key Skills||Observation skills, decision-making skills, physical strength, and a clean criminal record|

-Step 1: Prepare for Security Guard Licensure
+Prepare for Licensure

 Many states require personal security guards to be licensed, and classroom training may be required as part of the licensing process.
 The classroom training may last anywhere from 8-16 hours, and individuals will also be expected to participate in field training.
-Topics like law enforcement communications, use of force, report writing, evidence handling and crime prevention are all addressed in the training.
+Topics like law enforcement communications, use of force, report writing, evidence handling, and crime prevention are all addressed in the training.

 In some cases, a security guard will not need to obtain a specific license, but a security guard license is require in many states.
 This license is usually granted upon passing an examination, but exact requirements will vary.
 Additionally, if a personal security guard is required to carry a firearm, a firearm permit or license will be required.

-Step 3: Consider Voluntary Certification
+Consider Voluntary Certification

 Organizations such as ASIS International offers voluntary certifications and classes for security guards.
 The certifications, including the Certified Protection Professional and the Physical Security Professional, are not associated in any way with the state licensing process.
 However, certification may improve a security guard's employment prospects.

-Step 4: Look for Employment
+Look for Employment

-Security guards can obtain employment with any number of organizations, individuals and businesses.
+Security guards can obtain employment with any number of organizations, individuals, and businesses.
 While the overall objectives will be similar, the specific duties can vary.
 Personal security guards could be assigned to protect people or property and make work individually or with a group of other guards.
 Background checks are commonly required for this position.
-The screening process includes a fingerprint check, drug test, criminal background check and reference verification.
+The screening process includes a fingerprint check, drug test, criminal background check, and reference verification.
 Any outstanding issue on one's criminal record can negatively affect employment chances.

 Personal security guards need to maintain excellent endurance and athleticism to meet the demands of this job.
-Danger can strike at any moment, so a personal security guard needs to be able react quickly and to the best of his or her ability.
+Danger can strike at any moment, so a personal security guard needs to be able to react quickly and to the best of his or her ability.
 Maintaining keen observation skills and noticing important details can help personal security guards prevent dangerous scenarios before they occur.
 In some cases, security guards will need to complete continuing education requirements to maintain state license.
 This ensures skills are up-to-date and knowledge of new laws and policies are understood.